 (Dark Mode requires iOS 13 or later)

 1. Go to Settings > Display & Brightness.
-2. Select Dark to turn on Dark Mode.

-Go to Settings > Display, then tap the Advanced drop-down menu at the bottom of the page.
-From there, tap Device theme, then simply tap Dark from the pop-up dialog box.
 From there, simply pull down your quick settings area and you’ll see the new white text and dark gray aesthetic.

 New Year, new App and new routes.
 If you are planning your summer camino and are curious about the Portuguese ways, here are the most popular routes.

-Caminho PortuguĂȘs Central Caminho PortuguĂȘs da Costa (Official) Caminho PortuguĂȘs da Costa (Senda Litoral)
+Caminho PortuguĂȘs da Costa (Senda Litoral)

 Caminho PortuguĂȘs da Costa (Official) and Caminho PortuguĂȘs da Costa (Senda Litoral) have just been added to the Camino Ninja App.